WinWire recognized as the winner of 2024 Microsoft Modernizing Applications Partner of the Year

 WinWire also named Migration to Azure Microsoft Partner of the Year finalist

-SANTA CLARA, Calif., June 26, 2024 /PRNewswire/ -- WinWire today announced it has won the Modernizing Applications 2024 Microsoft Partner of the Year Award for its work with Relativity, a global legal technology company, to boost business agility for its SaaS product, RelativityOne.
+HYDERABAD, India, June 27, 2024 /PRNewswire/ -- WinWire today announced it has won the Modernizing Applications 2024 Microsoft Partner of the Year Award for its work with Relativity, a global legal technology company, to boost business agility for its SaaS product, RelativityOne.
 WinWire was also named a finalist in the Migration to Azure category for its work with a leading drug discovery and development company.
 WinWire was recognized among a global field of top Microsoft partners for demonstrating excellence in innovation and implementation of customer solutions based on Microsoft technology.

 "It's an honor to once again be named a winner and a finalist in multiple categories of Microsoft's Partner of the Year Awards," said Ashu Goel, CEO of WinWire.
 "This global achievement is a testament to WinWire's leadership in cloud technology and deep expertise in delivering innovative solutions and services on the Microsoft Azure platform.
 As a Microsoft partner for more than 17 years, we have a long history of collaborating to help customers leverage the power of Azure to modernize their applications, enhance operational efficiency, and drive growth."